 Precious Jewellery Advice for Private Clients

-A: Generally the market is very strong at the upper end where people are looking for alternatives to cash sitting in the bank.
-Natural pearls have seen a big increase in value over the last few years and although that market seems to have stabilised, values are still very strong.
-Coloured gemstones are big news at the moment with natural, unheated sapphires and rubies in particular commanding significant prices.
 Ultimately it’s a supply and demand situation.
-Certain gemstones such as spinel and Paraiba tourmalines can fetch prices more commonly associated with ‘precious’ rather than ‘semi precious’ gemstones and amber is also seeing a big increase in value due to interest from Far Eastern buyers.
-Jewels are starting to be appreciated as works of art, so as I mentioned before, jewellery by designers with a unique aesthetic are also experiencing significant uplift in value.
+Certain gemstones such as spinel and Paraiba tourmalines can fetch prices more commonly associated with ‘precious’ rather than ‘semi-precious’ gemstones and amber is also seeing a big increase in value due to interest from Far Eastern buyers.
+Jewels are starting to be appreciated as works of art, so as I mentioned before, jewellery by designers with a unique aesthetic is also experiencing significant uplift in value.

 Your broker and insurer can advise as to how often they expect you to have your collection valued but I think it is safe to say that in the current dynamic market it would be unwise to rely on index linking to ensure you are properly covered.
 The jewellery market is fast-paced and seeing some real spikes in areas, so if your pieces haven’t been looked at in the last 3/5 years then it’s definitely time for them to be revalued.
 And of course, there will be some instances where values have dropped so it makes sense to be confident you are not overinsured and paying a premium that is unnecessary.